jurijsk/traffic-source-go-getter/README.md

 ### Honorable mentions

-I was not the first to think about it, I lookt into the work of others.
+I was not the first to think about it, I looked into the work of others.
 Namely:

 * [trafficSourceTracker.js](https://github.com/marketlytics/trafficSourceTracker.js) by [marketlytics](https://github.com/marketlytics)
 * [utm-alternative](https://github.com/dm-guy/utm-alternative) by [dm-guy](https://github.com/dm-guy)
 * and [utmz-cookie-replicator-gtm](https://www.bounteous.com/insights/2017/12/18/utmz-cookie-replicator-gtm/) by [Lovely people at bounteous.com](https://www.bounteous.com)

 Thanks a bunch!